 Always include a screenshot of or link to Google maps, as well as directions to and from your property to ensure your guests don’t get lost!
 It’s simple to do and looks great.

 7. Use appropriate links

 Listing and providing links to nearby attractions, restaurants and places of interest that visitors might enjoy can encourage other local organisations to return the favour and link to you on their website.
 Just be careful to only link to reputable sites and make sure you get into the habit of checking the links to ensure they are still working, for example, not leading to a webpage that doesn’t exist anymore.

 Meta tags and descriptions are the information displayed when your property shows up in Google search results and lets users know what they have searched for is the right thing, and they are key to mastering SEO for B&Bs and hotels.

 The meta tag (or meta title) is essentially a short, snappy title (try sticking with less than 65 characters) which best describes the content on the page.
 Whereas, the meta description is a brief summary of the page’s contents.
-If all this sounds a bit too technical for you, specialised platforms, like eviivo’s ‘My Website’, will help you to create a visually attractive b&b website that your guests will enjoy using, which works on mobile, desktop and tablet.
+If all this sounds a bit too technical for you, specialised platforms, like eviivo’s ‘Website Manager’, will help you to create a visually attractive b&b website that your guests will enjoy using, which works on mobile, desktop and tablet.

 9. Optimise your site for multiple devices

 In an age when everyone is glued to their mobile or tablet device, it is important to ensure your site works well on whatever device someone likes to search on.

 If your site uses video, for example, try uploading it in a format that can be read across all devices (iPad and iPhone will not play certain kinds of videos for example) to guarantee maximum exposure.